solita/solita.github.com/_posts/2020-08-17-creating-your-ci-cd-pipeline-with-concourse.md

 Right, now we have some input.
 The goal in this example is to get some input from git, make some *things*, and then push the result (or output) into a specific repository in Docker Hub.
 So, next we define the output.
-In general, the output can be whatever is needed, ie. rsync your project artifacts to some server, push something to git and so on.
+In general, the output can be whatever is needed, e.g. rsync your project artifacts to some server, push something to git and so on.

 ```yaml
 - name: concourse-example-registry